Academic Accommodation Process

 Please note that a diagnosis is required to access certain financial aid programs for students with disabilities.

 All medical documentation provided remains confidential.
 It is stored in our student management system (Ventus), which is hosted on a secure server.
-Once academic accommodations for a student are established, the SASS - Academic Accommodations allows professors to access to the Confirmation of Academic Accommodation letter (CAM letter).
+Once academic accommodations for a student are established, the Academic Accommodations Service allows professors to access to the Confirmation of Academic Accommodation letter (CAM letter).
 The CAM letter outlines exclusively the academic accommodations established for a student—no diagnosis is disclosed.

 Medical information is protected under the Freedom of Information and Protection of Privacy Act, as well as under the University of Ottawa’s Student Record Policy 14a.